Literary Figures

 We have Columbia Shakespeare scholar James Shapiro on Shakespeare's life, while Oxford Fellow Emma Smith and René Weis each share their selection for the best of his plays.
 If you're after classic authors of the Victorian era, we have a surplus of interviews on nineteenth-century literary figures, from Philip Davis on George Eliot to Catherine Brown on D H Lawrence to Jenny Hartley on Charles Dickens.

-Alongside these offerings are other bedside table classics such as the best books of P G Wodehouse, Evelyn Waugh, Agatha Christie, Franz Kafka and Muriel Spark.
+Alongside these offerings are other bedside table classics such as the best books of P G Wodehouse, Evelyn Waugh, Agatha Christie, Franz Kafka, Dostoevsky and Muriel Spark.
 It's never too late to begin reading an author you always missed out on—nor is one ever too old to return to old favourites from childhood.
 With interviews on literary figures as old as Dante and as new as John Berger, an eager literary reader can't go wrong.

 The Best Herman Melville Books, recommended by Hester Blum